SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 Third, the US is woefully under-boosted.
-Compare the US to European countries, and then think about how the Omicron/BA.2 wave is hitting them, and how it will hit us:
+Compare the US to European countries, and then think about how the Omicron/BA.2 wave is hitting them _vs_ how it will hit us:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">